KaranveerManhas/cubicle/README.md

 # Cubicle: Employee Review System

 Cubicle is an employee review system designed to streamline the process of assigning performance reviews and providing constructive feedback to employees.
-This web-based application offers a user-friendly interface for administrators, managers, and employees to manage and track performance evaluations.
+This web-based application offers a user-friendly interface for administrators, and employees to manage and track performance evaluations.

 ## Features